 Did he use the spirituality and Medicne Men inside this traditional Cherokee group to learn and use "magic"?

 Redbird Smith (center) is pictured here along the other members of the Keetoowah Nighthawk Council in 1916.

 One of the main goals of the Keetoowah Nighthawk Society was to instruct the children in the ancient Cherokee ways.
 Pictured here are a "class" of children along with Redbird Smith (center-right) and Bluford Sixkiller (center-left)

-In my limited research I can find no video of the Stomp Dance from Stokes Stomp Grounds.
-The videos available only show what the Stomp Dance itself is like.
+There is no video of the Stomp Dance from Stokes Stomp Grounds.
+This video only shows what the Stomp Dance itself is like.
 This video is from Cherokee, North Carolina and the dancers are from various tribes including the Cherokee, Creek, Yuchi and Seminole

 Sam Pigeon harbored Gene Hart in his home near Tailholt, Oklahoma.
 He is a Medicine Man.
 Pigeon was asked by William Smith, a relative of Redbird Smith, to keep Hart at his home.
 He is pictured here at the Mayes County Courthouse in Pryor with his Cherokee translator.